joshi008/PenIt-Personal-Blogging-Website/README.md

  # How to run project after downloading?
  1. Enter folder "try Django" where manage.py is present using your cmd or linux terminal.
  2. Make sure that django, django-summernote and pillow is installed in your environment or system.
+ 3. If the above modules are not installed then type "pip install module_name" in you terminal.
+(Eg. pip install django-summernote)
  4. Type "python manage.py runserver" in cmd.
  5. Voila!!! your server is running on your local machine.
  6. Just go to the link displayed in the cmd through your favourite browser.